-Refinery gas, natural gas and water will flow through lines from BP to Plant B. Plant B will use that fuel and raw material to create high pressure steam and hydrogen which will be sent to BP by other dedicated pipelines.
+Refinery gas, natural gas and water flow through lines from BP to Plant B. Plant B uses that fuel and raw material to create high pressure steam and hydrogen which is sent to BP by other dedicated pipelines.
 It is important that Plant B is located near to BP for effective transmission of high pressure steam.